top of page

 Introduction by JP Schutte, former Counselor for Economic Affairs, U.S. Embassy in Kyiv (2017-2019)

-Moderator: Michał Rutkowski, Regional Director for Human Development (ECA).
+Moderator: Michał Rutkowski, World Bank, Regional Director for Human Development (ECA).

 1/27/25, 5:00 PM

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

 1/27/25, 5:00 PM

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

-Focus On Ukraine: two films about the Russian-Ukrainian war & panel discussion - March 5, 2025
+Focus on Ukraine: Three films and post-film discussion - March 5, 2025

 Join us for a powerful evening of film and conversation that delves into the human impact of the ongoing war in Ukraine.
 We will feature two thought-provoking films, followed by a panel discussion with key experts and special guests.